Do you know the color changing fruit? Quince looks like pears but has such a delectable aroma. Join us as we cook this amazing Fall fruit.

 A bit of caution: do not make your first experience eating raw quince.
 There is a variety that has been created to be eaten raw, but what is normally available is hard, sour, and you’ll never want another again.
 If you know how to prepare it, however, you’ll want quince every year!

-Fun fact: this fruit turns from colorless, to pink, and then to a deep red (see note below).
-It also smells amazing while it is simmering, so it’s perfect to have cooking if you have friends over.
+Fun fact: this fruit turns from colorless to pink, and then to a deep red (see note below).
+It also smells amazing while it is simmering, so it’s perfect to have on the stove if you have friends over.
 They’ll think you’re a culinary genius!

 How to Choose Quince